franscwa/franccco/README.md

-- 👋 Hi, I’m @franscwa, I'm a student at UCF 👋 -
+- 👋 Hi, I’m @franscwa, currently a student at UCF 👋 -
 - 🌱 I’m currently learning C++, node, and solidity 🌱-